Background and Context

 - The jurisdiction’s human resources office will be the best contact.

 - Contact the jurisdiction(s) you are evaluating to see if they are a contributing funder to a farmers market SNAP-based incentive program.

-- Double-Up Food Bucks is now operating in 22 states; contact them to see if they are operating in yours and follow up to see if your state health department or a local jurisdiction is supporting their efforts—email@example.com. http://www.doubleupfoodbucks.org/national-network/ (see MT12)
+- Double-Up Food Bucks is now operating in more than 25 states; contact them to see if they are operating in yours and follow up to see if your state health department or a local jurisdiction is supporting their efforts—firstname.lastname@example.org. https://www.doubleupfoodbucks.org/ (see MT12)

 - Review General Plans in the jurisdictions of interest.
 Use Google to easily find a copy to review.